okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-custom-pwd-recovery-mfa/main/java/sdk.md

 ### 2: Handle the OTP and state parameters

-Create a callback handler that takes the `otp` and `state` parameters from the query string, and makes the following checks their values are valid:
+Create a mapping that maps a request for the magic link URL to a method that takes the `otp` and `state` parameters from the query string, and makes the following checks:

-1. Check `otp` and `state` are not `null`.
+1. That `otp` and `state` are not `null`.
-2. Check `state` matches the state stored in the current `ProceedContext` session variable.
+2. That `state` matches the state stored in the current `ProceedContext` session variable.

 If either check returns false, throw an error.